psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

     vncviewer -via medusa.ovgu.de :9

   Note the ``:9``.
 Make sure that this is *your* number from above.
-  This command will first ask that you authenticate to medusa, and then it will ask for the VNC password you set before.
+  This command will first ask that you authenticate to Medusa, and then it will ask for the VNC password you set before.

 **macOS**